-The Bureau of Meteorology (BoM) has compiled a publicly-accessible database of water market outcomes by Australia, where the MDB features heavily [41].
-This dataset also includes national water projections [7], while state departments historically record and publish regular allocation determinations for all MDB regions [e.g., 42].
+The Bureau of Meteorology (BoM) has compiled a publicly-accessible database of water market outcomes by Australia where the MDB features heavily [41].
+This dataset also includes national water projections [7], while State departments historically record and publish regular allocation determinations for all MDB regions [e.g., 42].
 We use this information to assemble Table 3 and 4 below.
-One clear finding is that, following the Millennium Drought experience, it no longer takes significant threats to water supply for irrigators to react through the market, sometimes quite irrationally [18].
+One clear finding is that, following the Millennium Drought experience (2001-2010), it no longer takes significant threats to water supply for irrigators to react through the market, sometimes quite irrationally [18].
 For example, in the 2018/19 and 2019/20 water years a consecutive set of drier than normal periods, coupled to lower allocations for many MDB regulated river systems, worried irrigators about future supply and pushed weighted average market prices higher—approximately five times higher than the previous water year.
-It is exactly these conditions, which are prevalent in the MDB, that will drive water theft and higher harm for all other users in future, that must be better factored into (potentially, where warranted) more severe penalty setting consistently across cases.
+It is exactly these conditions, which are prevalent in the MDB, that will drive water theft and higher harm for all other users in future and must be better factored into (potentially, where warranted) more severe penalty setting consistently across cases.